MicrosoftDocs/IntuneDocs.cs-cz/intune/fundamentals/create-custom-role.md

 ---
-title: Vytvoření vlastní role v Intune
+title: Create a custom role in Intune
-description: Naučte se, jak vytvořit vlastní roli v Microsoft Intune.
+description: Learn how to create a custom role in Microsoft Intune.
 keywords: ''
 author: ErikjeMS
 ms.author: erikje